deeplearning4j/deeplearning4j/glossary.md

 MNIST is the "hello world" of deep-learning datasets.
 Everyone uses MNIST to test their neural networks, just to see if the net actually works at all.
 MNIST contains 60,000 training examples and 10,000 test examples of the handwritten numerals 0-9.
 These images are 28x28 pixels, which means they require 784 nodes on the first input layer of a neural network.
 MNIST is [available for download here](http://yann.lecun.com/exdb/mnist/).
 Here is an example of [training a DBN on MNIST](http://deeplearning4j.org/deepbeliefnetwork.html) with Deeplearning4j.

 ### <a name="model score">Model Score</a>

-As your model trains the goal of training is to improve the "score" for the output or the overall error rate.
-The webui will present a graph of the score for each iteration.
-For text based console output of the score as the model trains you would use [ScoreIterationListener](http://deeplearning4j.org/doc/org/deeplearning4j/optimize/listeners/ScoreIterationListener.html)
+The goal of training is to improve the "score" for the output, or the overall error rate.
+The Web UI will present a graph of the score for each iteration.
+For text-based console output of the score, you would use [ScoreIterationListener](http://deeplearning4j.org/doc/org/deeplearning4j/optimize/listeners/ScoreIterationListener.html)

 ### <a name="momentum">Nesterov's Momentum</a>
 Momentum also known as Nesterov’s momentum, influences the speed of learning.
 It causes the model to converge faster to a point of minimal error.
 Momentum adjusts the size of the next step, the weight update, based on the previous step’s gradient.
 That is, it takes the gradient’s history and multiplies it.
 Before each new step, a provisional gradient is calculated by taking partial derivatives from the model, and the hyperparameters are applied to it to produce a new gradient.
 Momentum influences the gradient your model uses for the next step.